 May 19-25

-Frequencies for Gardasil vaccines become active this week and remain through the end of the month.
+Frequencies for Gardasil vaccines become active this week and remain so through the end of the month.
 Gardasil is a series of injections provided, mainly to youngsters, as prevention to cancer; and cervical warts contracted through sexual interactions.
 California has passed a law allowing girls as young as 12 to submit to a three-part series of separate injections without parental permission even though serious adverse effects (including deaths) have been reported in large numbers; consequences that would fall on the shoulders of uninformed parents.

 Four strains of HPV (Human papilloma virus), contained in the CDC recommended Gardasil vaccination database, are being pushed on the American population; HPV 1, 11(x2), 16 and 18.
-Are these vaccines safe or do they pose a greater threat that has yet been exposed?
+Are these vaccines safe or do they pose a greater threat that has not yet been exposed?
 This possibility was BioAcoustically explored, and the information is compiled in the Frequency Equivalent™ chart below.

 A Quote from Dr. Diane Harper, lead researcher concerning Gardasil says that 70% of all HPV infections resolve themselves with a year, and within two years that percentage climbs to 90%.
 Dr. Harper also states that Gardasil would do little to prevent cancer and she does not recommend Gardasil or Cervarix (a similar vaccine) to anyone younger than 15.

-Additional statement by Harper in 2013 states that parents should be warned of the harmful effects of the Gardasil vaccinations.
+An additional statement by Harper in 2013 is that parents should be warned of the harmful effects of the Gardasil vaccinations.
 She quotes so far that “15,037 girls have reported adverse side effects from Gardasil alone to the Vaccine Adverse Event Reporting System (V.A.E.R.S.), and this number only reflects parents who underwent the hurdles required for reporting adverse reactions.
 At the time of writing, 44 girls are officially known to have died from these vaccines.
 The reported side effects include Guillian Barré Syndrome (paralysis lasting for years, or permanently — sometimes eventually causing suffocation), lupus, seizures, blood clots, and brain inflammation.
 Parents are usually not made aware of these risks.”

 Since research does not support this campaign of Gardasil vaccinations, what else could be the motive to require such threatening measures?
 The Gardasil movement in Texas brought some of the underlying motivation to the surface.
-Former Texas Rick Governor Perry mandated Gardasil for the State of Texas, but public outcry shut down the program.
-Later it was discovered that Perry and his campaign received over $300,000 from the pharmaceutical companies that were in support of mandated, massive Gardasil crusades but there seems to be an even more sinister reason?
+Former Texas Governor Rick Perry mandated Gardasil for the State of Texas, but public outcry shut down the program.
+Later it was discovered that Perry and his campaign received over $300,000 from the pharmaceutical companies that were in support of mandated, massive Gardasil crusades but there seems to be an even more sinister reason.

 Frequency medicine is making a comeback as part of our conventional medical protocols.
-Gardasil components like any other medication is based on the influence of the compounds it contains.
+Gardasil components like any other medication are based on the influence of the compounds it contains.
 An evaluation of Gardasil components revealed that frequency biomarkers contained within the four available vaccines may have been produced to influence fertility and reproduction.

 May 26 – June 1

-Strongly manifesting for the next few days: Frequencies associated with Chronic Lymphocytic Leukemia (CLL) – cancer of the blood’s white cells which are responsible for fighting infection by producing antibodies to protect the body.
+Strongly manifesting for the next few days: Frequencies associated with Chronic Lymphocytic Leukemia (CLL) – cancer of the white blood cells which are responsible for fighting infection by producing antibodies to protect the body.
 CLL creates a compromised immune system in which the body is weakened to the point that it cannot fight stress, pathogen invasion and disease.

-Muscles in stress: Interossei of fingers which provides flexibility to the hands and fingers are moving out of range allowing arthritic like symptoms to letting up a bit.
+Muscles in stress: Interossei of fingers which provide flexibility to the hands and fingers are moving out of range allowing arthritis-like symptoms to let up a bit.